Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/08-dsp-library/README.md

 ## Introduction

-The Xilinx® Versal™ adaptive compute acceleration platform (ACAP) is a fully software-programmable, heterogeneous compute platform that combines the processing system (PS) (Scalar Engines that include Arm® processors), Programmable Logic (PL) (Adaptable Engines that include the programmable logic), and AI Engines which belong in the Intelligent Engine category.
+The Xilinx® Versal® adaptive compute acceleration platform (ACAP) is a fully software-programmable, heterogeneous compute platform that combines the processing system (PS) (Scalar Engines that include Arm® processors), Programmable Logic (PL) (Adaptable Engines that include the programmable logic), and AI Engines which belong in the Intelligent Engine category.

 This tutorial demonstrates how to use kernels provided by the DSP Library for a filtering application, how to analyze the design results, and how to use filter parameters to optimize the design's performance using simulation.
 It does not take the design to a hardware implementation, however.